 B, D • Hotel alla Rosa

-DAY 5 – THE EMPEROR’S WAY: SASSOPIATTO LOOP
+DAY 5 – DOLOMITES HIKE: THE SASSOPIATTO LOOP

-Today features the Dolomites’ Sassolungo & Sassopiatto mountain groups, a popular destination for hikers that’s crisscrossed by trails and climbing routes.
+Today we walk the Emperor’s Way, in the Dolomites’ Sassolungo & Sassopiatto mountain groups, a popular destination for hikers that’s crisscrossed by trails and climbing routes.
 We start from Passo Sella at the bottom of the group and hike to the Sassopiatto Refuge.
 This 3- to 4-hour walk is in an alpine valley full of larch pines and open meadows, and offers impressive views of Mt.
 Sassolungo, the highest peak at 10,436’.
 It’s called Friedrich August Way, because the Austrian emperor used to vacation here and was very fond of this valley.

 Afterwards, if time allows, we’ll visit the Ladino museum, where videos bring to life their masked dances, old-style farming, cooking, and crafts.
 Dinner is on your own in Canazei.